 Assessment & feedback to move learning on

-• Knowledge and understanding are systematically and effectively checked in lessons and teaching is responsive.
+• Knowledge & understanding are systematically and effectively checked in lessons, teaching is responsive.

-• Assessment and feedback are meaningful, manageable, motivating and inform teachers' planning.
+• Assessment & feedback are meaningful, manageable, motivating and inform teachers' planning.

 • Students have opportunities to reflect on their learning and thinking.